Invarians

 EVM Full Operational · Centralised

-Variable-latency cross-chain surfaces exposed through a single panel: 10 Circle CCTP routes (BS1 / BS2 preliminary) and 10 Chainlink CCIP lanes (raw observability, classification deferred until sustained throughput).
+Variable-latency cross-chain surfaces exposed through a single panel: 10 Circle CCTP V2 routes (cold start baseline in progress) and 10 Chainlink CCIP lanes hybrid V1.5 / V1.6 (per-message captured).
 Unified BS1 / BS2 nomenclature, type field distinguishes protocol.
 Direction agnostic API: GET /v2/panel, the agent composes cross chain routes from L1, L2 and bridge states.

 Q2–Q3 2026